Course Title and Description |

 Dystopias and DNA**Class Full**

 Imagine a peaceful, happy society where there are enough resources for everyone.
 Could such a community actually exist?
 What might we have to give up to achieve it?
 Each week we will read compelling, kid-tested dystopian fiction that specifically touches on issues in human genetics.
 We'll wrestle with tough questions: How much should we tinker with nature?
 Who's "fit" enough (and who decides)?
 How should we balance the needs of individuals and communities?
 At the same time, we'll dig deep into the science behind the stories, building models, playing games, and performing experiments and computer simulations that make complex biological systems easy to grasp (or taste).
 Finally, you'll imagine and share your own ideal society.
 This course is for anyone who's curious about how DNA works, wonders about how our society should use our scientific knowledge, likes to make connections between subjects--or just loves a good story!
-Instructor: Jennifer Thomas
+Instructors: Jennifer Thomas and Erica Strauss

 |